HusseinBakri/Hannibal/README.md

 post_max_size = 1024M
 upload_max_filesize = 1024M
 ```
-Other common resource settings include the amount of memory PHP can use as set by memory_limit:
+Other common resource settings include the amount of memory PHP can use in a script and this is set by memory_limit:
 ```
 memory_limit = 128M
 ```